Transport on the Isle of Wight: Rail

 An Island Line train, unit 483001, in 1989.

 The Island Line is the one railway left on the island.
 It runs some 8½ miles from Ryde Pier Head to Shanklin, down the eastern side of the island via Brading and Sandown.
 It was opened by the Isle of Wight Railway in 1864, and was nationalised in 1948, falling under the Southern Region of British Railways.
 It was transferred to Network SouthEast in 1982, as part of the sectorisation of British Rail, who operated it under the Ryde Rail brand.
 After the privatisation of British Rail, it was run by Island Line Trains between 1996 and 2007, the smallest train operating company on the National Rail network.
 Services are now provided by South Western Railway, using electric trains which are converted London Underground rolling stock.
-These trains date from 1938, making them the oldest trains in regular passenger service anywhere in the UK.
+These trains date from 1978, making them some of the oldest trains in regular passenger service anywhere in the UK.

 The island also has a steam-operated heritage railway, the Isle of Wight Steam Railway.
 This connects with the Island Line at Smallbrook Junction, and was part of the former Ryde to Newport line.

 In the 1950s and 1960s, and before the Beeching Report, the island enjoyed a comprehensive network based on a triangle of lines connecting Ryde, Newport, Sandown and Ventnor.
 Lines ran from Ryde to Cowes via Newport and from Ryde to Ventnor via Brading, Sandown and Shanklin.
 Branch lines led from Brading to Bembridge, Sandown to Newport and west from Newport to Yarmouth and Freshwater.
 There were two stations at Ventnor: